 09 Sep Book Review: The Marrying of Chani Kaufman

-The book is a compilation of several fictional stories about a few individuals in the ultra-orthodox community.
+The Marrying of Chani Kaufman is a novel that compiles several stories, tied together by their commonality as members of the ultra-orthodox community in London.
 The stories are unoriginal; about a couple meeting through a shidduch, a meddlesome mother in law, a young yeshiva boy who has an affair with a black girl and a middle-aged woman who runs off from the community.
 The stories are cut up in chapters that skip between the different stories, so all stories span the length of the book.
 But most of the book actually reads like a long long long introduction to the climax: the salacious wedding night scene between Chani Kaufman and her groom.
 The author clearly loves to write about the going-ons between couples.
 I regret to say however, that except for the final chapters, the couples’ going-ons are rather uneventful.

 The people in the book seem mostly stifled, uninspired, obsessed with Hashem and repressed by the religious society.
 It is very frustrating and grating to read a book that is full of giant inaccuracies.
 Not inaccuracies of ritual, but inaccuracies of the cultural essence, the characters and the spirit of the people.
 So my problem with this fairly negative book is not that it is negative, but that the negativities are often inaccurate.